7thRA-ONE/Blaze/README.md

 <br>

-# 〽️ Why Should You Use Atlas as your Base:
+# 〽️ Why Should You Use Blaze as your Base:

 <details close>